 The development, upgrade and maintenance of the region's transport network is essential in delivering regional transport priorities.
 Attracting investment can be a challenge, particularly when comparing traffic volumes on rural and remote roads to that of urban roads.
 Alternative investment decision making tools could be utilised to augment traditional cost-benefit analysis techniques where economic return is often difficult to ascertain.
-In this regard, CSIRO has developed a Network Strategic Investment Tool (TransIT) to analyse transport and logistic options for agriculture to identify potential cost savings and Austroads have also released a tool designed to identify and support investment in 'Life Line' freight routes.^{54,55}
+In this regard, CSIRO has developed a Network Strategic Investment Tool (TraNSIT) to analyse transport and logistic options for agriculture to identify potential cost savings and Austroads have also released a tool designed to identify and support investment in 'Life Line' freight routes.

-Another challenge for the transport network in the Wide Bay Burnett region relates to submissions and assessment of the Australian Government's National Disaster Relief and Recovery Program (NDRRA).
-Following a disaster event, such as a cyclone or major flood, Commonwealth assistance is provided though funding (75 per cent provided by the Commonwealth with 25 per cent provided by state government) to reconstruct the affected network to pre-disaster standards through permitted design standards.
-Selected betterment projects prioritised and funded through NDRRA could improve the resilience of the network.
+Another challenge for the transport network in the Wide Bay Burnett region relates to submissions and assessment of the Australian Government's National Disaster Program.
+Following a disaster event, such as a cyclone or major flood, Commonwealth assistance is provided though Natural Disaster Program to reconstruct the affected network to pre-disaster standards through permitted design standards.
+Selected betterment projects prioritised and funded through Natural Disaster Program could improve the resilience of the network.

 Local government transport infrastructure is vital to the connectivity of the region.
-For the Wide Bay Burnett region, local governments own and manage airports and manage approximately 16,276 kilometres of road or 85 per cent of the region's road network.
-Fegional and rural local governments, particularly those without major populations such as North Burnett, Cherbourg and South Burnett, have a limited rates base to fund essential services, including the management of the transport network.
-Queensland and Australian Government programs are essential in assisting local governments in the delivery of services.
+For the Wide Bay Burnett region, local governments own and manage airports and manage approximately 15,479 kilometres of road or 84 per cent of the region's road network.
+Regional and rural local governments, particularly those without major populations such as North Burnett, Cherbourg and South Burnett, have a limited rates base to fund essential services, including the management of the transport network.
+Queensland and Australian Governments in the delivery of services.